* Hedge funds reverse bets against stocks

 The repositioning has borne fruit.
 Long-short funds captured two-thirds of the MSCI World Index's gains in August, compared with 7 percent in June.
 Returns for long-short equity funds climbed steadily, hitting 3.2 percent in the middle of September from below 0.3 percent in June.

 Credit Suisse prime brokerage serves about 400 hedge fund clients that range in size from $100 million to several billion dollars.
-The firm estimates that monthly prime brokerage client calls represent about a third of the industry's $2 trillion in net assets.
+Vasan estimates that his monthly client calls represent about a third of the industry's $2 trillion in net assets.

 BOTH FEET IN WATER